xh/hoist-react/docs/upgrade-to-typescript.md

 If using IntelliJ, ensure that your settings are configured correctly to get the most of out TS:

-* Under "Languages & Frameworks > JavaScript", ensure that yourESLint and (if enabled) Prettier configs include the `.ts` file extension.
+* Under "Languages & Frameworks > JavaScript", ensure that your ESLint and (if enabled) Prettier configs include the `.ts` file extension.
 * Under "Languages & Frameworks > TypeScript", ensure that the IDE has picked up the TS distribution from your app's `node_modules` and that the TypeScript language service is enabled.